marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 If the server receives a PUNCH_ME_NOW frame after the QUIC Multipath extensions have been negotiated, it MUST treat it as PUNCH_MY_PATH frame carrying Path ID 0.

-When QUIC Multipath extensions is been negotiated, the probing of new path will be limited by the availability of connection identifiers for new Path IDs.
+When the QUIC Multipath extensions have been negotiated, the probing of new path will be limited by the availability of connection identifiers for new Path IDs.
 Endpoints SHOULD set Path ID limits high enough to allow for the desired number of concurrent path validation attempts.